 - Practice social distancing.
-Try to stay around 6 feet away from other people.
+Stay at least six feet away from others outside your household.
 The airborne respiratory droplets from coughing are heavy and tend fall to surfaces within six feet of the person who has coughed.

 Can I pass COVID-19 to my fetus during pregnancy?

 The data published in scientific journals thus far does not provide clear evidence that COVID-19 can be passed from mother to the baby during pregnancy.
 However theoretical risk still exists.

 At this point there are no data on the effects of COVID-19 in early pregnancy, but other coronaviruses have not been transmitted to or caused abnormalities in developing fetuses.
 This is a very different type of virus from Zika, which is known to transmit to the fetus during pregnancy and negatively affect fetal development.

 After birth, infants can acquire COVID-19 through respiratory droplet transmission (through the air), just as adults can.
 At Yale New Haven Health, it is recommended that COVID-19 positive mothers be separated from their newborns to avoid transmission of the disease.

 Can COVID-19 be transmitted during breastfeeding?